-A network TAP (test access point) is an external monitoring device that mirrors the traffic that is passing between network nodes.
+A network TAP is an external monitoring device that mirrors the traffic passing between network nodes.

 Network TAP is compatible with several security solutions.

 - ExtraHop RevealX (Network Detection & Response)

 - Bluehexagon AI (Network Detection & Response)

 A ProfiTAP is a hardware device inserted at a specific point in the network to monitor specific data.
 In modern service provider networks, a TAP tends to be the de-facto standard and preferred over a SPAN port (used in a small network environment) for many reasons.
 TAP is also suitable for Enterprise network offices.

 Profitap Ethernet TAPs seamlessly duplicate full-duplex 10M/100M/1G/10G traffic at wire speed.
 TAPs provide monitoring devices with traffic as if they were in-line, allowing them to view all 7 layers, including packets of all sizes and types and low-level errors.